zpl-c/enet/README.md

 This is a fork of the original library [lsalzman/enet](https://github.com/lsalzman/enet).
 While original repo offers a stable, time-tested wonderful library, we are trying to change some things, things, which can't be reflected on the main repo, like:

+* integrated ipv6 support
+* added monotonic time
+* applied project-wide code style change
+* cleaned up project
+* single-header style code
 * NPM package distribution
-* Single-Header style code
-* Removed some config/make files
-* Project/Code cleanup
+* removed a lot of older methods
-* And other various changes
+* and many other various changes

 ## Description